What does a Customer Success Manager do?

 Responsibilities:

-- Develop and implement customer success strategies to increase customer retention and lifetime value.
+- Develop and implement customer success strategies to drive customer retention and growth.

-- Collaborate with cross-functional teams including sales, marketing, and product development to ensure customer needs are met.
+- Collaborate with cross-functional teams, including sales, marketing, and product development, to ensure a seamless customer experience.

 Qualifications